aaabbbjj/CS263-Runtime-System-Project/README.md

 Elapsed time with Cython, with type: 0.000019

 Which suggests that even though Cython could improve performance, with type definition, the performance could be improved much further.

+## OOP with Cython
+Tried to use "interface" defined in Cython to improve performance of python class Firstly Build a cython class called "CythonInterface".
+Then we have two options for inheritance:
+1. write a Cython class on this interface.
+2. write a python class on this interface.
+Then we have three options to use this function:
+1. write a Cython function with Cython class as argument
+2. write a python function with Cython class as argument
+3. write a python function with python class as argument

+The program shows this result with CythonInterface:
+Elapsed time without Cython: 0.038080
+Elapsed time with Cython, python function, Cython class: 0.056352 Elapsed time with Cython, python function, python class: 0.073154 Elapsed time with Cython, Cython function, Cython class: 0.002014

+Apparently, using Cython interface does not improve performance.
+Only Cython function improves performance.
+Then we change function, and with CythonInterface 2, we get:
+Elapsed time with Cython, python function, Cython class: 0.051460 Elapsed time with Cython, python function, python class: 0.074996 Elapsed time with Cython, Cython function, Cython class: 0.002762

+Using Cython function still does not improve performance.
+Maybe because calling a Cython function has some overhead.
+So we should avoid calling Cython function in each for-loop, and put for-loop in Cython function.
+We tried this method.
+And weith CythonInterface3, we get:
+Elapsed time with Cython, python function, python class: 0.006195

+Based on the above results, we come to a conclusion that python using Cython class could improve performance only if the overhead is not too much.
+For instance, if we keep calling a Cython class to do simple computation, it may be slower than pure python codes.
+Because the overall overhead do more harm than the improvement given by Cython.